endless-sky/endless-sky-wiki/CreatingShips.md

 For some examples, you can look at `data/ships.txt`.
 The easiest thing to do is to take an existing ship and modify it.
 If you don't want to change the `ships.txt` file, you can create a file with any name you like, define your ship there, and save it in the data directory.
 Each ship attributes is defined as a key name (such as "sprite") followed by (usually) one value.
 If a key or value has spaces in it, you must enclose it in quotation marks or it will be interpreted as two separate keys.

 The data files use indentation, like in the Python language, to define sub-entries within an entry.
-For example, each ship is defined by a line reading `ship "Ship Name"` with no indentation, followed by several keys indented once:
+For example, each ship is defined by a line reading `ship "Model Name"` with no indentation, followed by several keys indented once:

+* `"display name"`: the name that appears in game as this ship's model name.
+If not specified, defaults to the model name. **(v.
+0.10.3)**

-* `"plural"`: plural version of this ship's model name. **(v.
+* `"plural"`: plural version of this ship's model name.
+If not specified, defaults to the display name with the character "s" added to the end. **(v.
 0.9.5)**

 * `"noun"`: noun to use when referring to this ship, instead of "ship."
 For example, this can make the game refer to a ship as a "creature" or an "entity." **(v.
 0.9.7)**